 Stress is an increasingly common part of our lives, and while the causes depend on the individual, there are some factors which commonly contribute to increased stress levels.
-Stress advisor Marianna Kilburn discusses some of these common causes.
+Mental wellbeing advisor Marianna Kilburn discusses some of these common causes.

 Different people find different events stressful.
 What may appear to be a perfectly reasonable situation for someone else may be uncontrollably difficult for you.